CTSTavarney/ctst-dev/create_db_tables/README.md

 All tables have a numeric primary key ID.
 Most start at 1, with exceptions such as Competitor ID and Division ID.

-It should be obvious what datatype is used for each field: non-negative integer, text, or date.
+It should be obvious what datatype is used for each field: integer, text, or date.

 ### table_Competitors

 Contains the CTST-assigned Competitor ID for each competitor, along with their name.
 Used only in `table_Results`.

 - `Competitor ID` : Primary Key.
 Uniquely identifies a CTST Competitor.
 This is the actual number assigned to a Competitor by the CTST once the Competitor earns their first point (or has a Result entry in the database even if no points were awarded).
-The first assigned Competitor ID was 100.
 There are gaps in the Competitor ID assignments.
+Competitor IDs from the legacy points registry were used unchanged.
+Some Competitor IDs had to be created for Competitors who were mistakenly omitted from the legacy points registry.
+New Competitor IDs are assigned using PowerQuery within an Excel workbook in the `create_csv_new` directory for all new events.

+The following Competitor ID ranges currently exist:
+- 100 to 1319 : Numbers from original legacy points registry
+- 1400 to 1404 : Competitors missing from legacy events
+- 1500 to 1658 : Events from Aug 2021 to Aug 2023 (except for Texas Classic 2022)
+- 1700 to 1715 : Texas Classic 2022
+- 1800+ : Events after August 2023

 - `Competitor Name` : Competitor Name.
 Not referenced from other tables.
-Note that in some cases there may be competitors that have multiple Competitor IDs assigned for multiple variations of their name.
-Some work still needs to be done eliminating duplicate Competitor entries.
-One issue with this, however, is that some competitors have been signing up online through Country Dance Director, which maintains their CTST Competitor ID in their profile.
-Ideally, when eliminating a duplicate Competitor entry, it should not be the one they are currently using in their Country Dance Director profile.
+Note that in some cases there may be Competitors that have had multiple Competitor IDs assigned for multiple variations of their name.
+Work has been done to eliminate duplicate Competitor entries.
+However, there may still be instances of Competitors with multiple IDs for different variations of their name.
+These may be addressed in the future if such cases come to light.

 ### table_Contests